 Food for Fines is still a popular monthly service.
 During ten days each month, one item is selected that patrons can donate to erase fines from their cards.
 These items are then donated to the Contact Center.
 We continue to have our sock tree during the entire month of December.
-In 2015, we collected 1,585 items that went to the Contact Center.
+In 2016, we collected 1,032 items that went to the Contact Center.

-South Dakota Titles To Go..., OverDrive, our downloadable eBook service, continues to see a monthly increase in circulations.
-Through the South Dakota Digital Group, we are now offering a second group of downloadable books, downloadable magazines, and downloadable movies.
+OverDrive, our downloadable eBook service, continues to see a monthly increase in circulations.
+Through the South Dakota Digital Group, we are now offering a second group of downloadable books, downloadable magazines, and downloadable movies, which are slowly but steadily gaining circulation numbers as our patrons learn more about the new services.

 We also subscribe to TumbleBooks which is an online book service for young children through young adults.
 These titles can be either viewed online or downloaded to patron devices.
-Our 2015 circulation for TumbleBooks was 3,330.
+Our 2016 circulation for TumbleBooks was 8,066 - more than double the number from 2015.
 We know that elementary schools are taking advantage of this service for their students.